u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Large language models are rapidly getting us to a point where we can:

-- Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) and [FutureHouse](https://www.futurehouse.org/))
+- Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) and [FutureHouse](https://www.futurehouse.org/) for deep, adaptive scientific discovery)
 - Have new ways to formulate hypotheses and analyze data (consider [PlutoBio](https://pluto.bio/) and [PotatoAI](https://readysetpotato.com/))
 - Make it easier to harmonize different data sources (see [DevanoAI](https://devano.ai/))
 - Run faster experiments that we can scale through machine-readable, interoperable data
 - Streamline how we communicate findings and build on our existing knowledge

-When new models of funding science are combined with new infrastructure and new technology, there's an opportunity to fundamentally transform how basic science (well before we think about commercialization) is done.
+When new models of funding science are combined with new infrastructure and new technology, there's an opportunity to transform how basic science is done.

 ## A Once in a Century Rewrite

 Scientists are hackers and painters.
 They are creative, intelligent, logical.
-They want to express themselves and solve problems they find interesting.
+They want to express themselves and solve interesting problems.

 The incumbent system oppresses this core desire.

 A new Scientific Operating System isn't just a new toolset, or just a new methodology.
 It's a set of interactions comprised of people, organizations, data infrastructure, and technologies in service of the creatives who do great science, and the public that depends on it.